jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/05-PixelAccess.md

 pixels = create_pixels()
 ```

-This is a lot like the `background()` command we used earlier, but here we specify two different colors (black and white) to be used.
+This is a lot like the `background()` command we used earlier, but here we specify two different colors to be used: black, noted from here on out as `0`, and white, noted as `1`.

 ***